nandchandravadia/rhythmRNNs_speech/README.md

 ## Trained Models

-Trained model checkpoints (`.pth`) for some experiments, together with their per-model specification files (`.csv`), are available in a separate [Zenodo repository](https://zenodo.org/records/20316630).
+Trained model checkpoints (`.pth`) for the main experiments, together with their per-model specification files (`.csv`), are available in a separate [Zenodo repository](https://zenodo.org/records/20316630).